 String of Turtles (Peperomia prostrata) is a tiny succulent native to Brazilian rainforests that thrives in warm climates but adapts well to average household conditions.
 Because of this, it's a popular plant for houseplant collections and apartment jungles worldwide.

-It is small in size and has a slow growth rate, reaching full maturity in three to five years.
+It's small in size and has a slow growth rate, reaching full maturity in three to five years.
 This makes string of turtles a good choice if you have limited space.
-The plant's attractive leaf shape has also made it a favorite to use in fairy gardens, container gardens, and terrariums.
+The plant's attractive leaf shape also makes it a favorite to use in fairy gardens, container gardens, and glass terrariums.

 |Botanical Name||Peperomia prostrata|

 String of Turtles Care